CorniiDog/Stock_Researcher/docs/DOCS.md

     value : str
         The string to be slugified
     allow_unicode : bool
-        Whether to allow unicode characters
+        Whether or not to allow unicode characters
 ```

 Param